 The completion rate is calculated by dividing total attempted credits by total earned credits.
 A student’s completion rate must stay above 67% to be considered satisfactory for this component.

 Attempted credits include successfully completed courses (i.e., grades of A, AB, B, BC, C, CD, D, P), non-passing grades (i.e., grade of F, IX), incomplete (i.e., grade of I, IP, XF), withdrawn courses (i.e., grade of W), transfer credits and repeated courses.
-Audited coursework are not included in attempted credits or GPA.
+Audited coursework is not included in attempted credits or GPA.
 Earned credits include successfully completed courses (i.e., grades of A, AB, B, BC, C, CD, D, P) and transfer credits.
-Audited coursework not included.
+Audited coursework not included in earned credits.

 The maximum time frame is calculated by multiplying the published program length by 150 percent.
 Example: Published program length of 120 credits X 150% = 180 credits maximum time frame allowed to complete degree requirements.
 Implication: A student has attempted (not necessarily earned) 180 credits and has now exhausted his/her eligibility for financial aid.